2023 Vezina Trophy Odds Tracker

 |2012-2013||Sergei Bobrovsky (Columbus Blue Jackets)||38 (Lockout-Shortened Season)||21-11-6||2.00||.932||25|

-The median age of Vezina Trophy winners in the last ten years is 30.
-The youngest winner over the previous ten years is Sergei Bobrovsky, who was only 25 when he won the Vezina in 2019.
+The median age of Vezina Trophy winners in the last ten years is 28.
+The youngest winner over the previous ten years is Andrei Vasilevskiy, who was only 24 when he won the Vezina in 2019.
 Shockingly enough, Marc-Andre Fleury won his first Vezina in 2021 at the age of 36.

 |Dominik Hasek (Buffalo Sabres)||6||1993-1994, 1994-1995, 1996-1997, 1997-1998, 1998-1999, 2000-2001|

 |Martin Brodeur (New Jersey Devils)||4||2002-2003, 2003-2004, 2006-2007, 2007-2008|

 |Patrick Roy (Montreal Canadiens, Colorado Avalanche)||3||1988-1989, 1989-1990, 1991-1992|